My “Why” is to empower you to survive, heal, and thrive

 An understanding that a traumatic experience/event can rewire your brain and nervous system.
 It can impact your ability to manage life stressors, regulate emotions effectively, feel safe in your own body, and build trusting relationships with yourself and others.

-• Cultural Affirming
+• Cultural Affirming & Anti-Oppressive

 • Community Care